Wilmer Flores Player Props: Giants vs. Rangers

-The San Francisco Giants, including Wilmer Flores (.432 on-base percentage in past 10 games, 67 points above season-long percentage), battle starter Jon Gray and the Texas Rangers at Oracle Park, Friday at 10:15 PM ET.
+On Saturday, Wilmer Flores (hitting .366 in his past 10 games) and the San Francisco Giants face the Texas Rangers, whose starting pitcher will be Andrew Heaney.
+First pitch is at 9:05 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Angels.
+He had a hitless showing in his last game (0-for-4) against the Rangers.

 Wilmer Flores Game Info & Props vs. the Rangers